rehoboth23/yalnix-implementation/rough-notes.md

   - page table entry is defined as a data structure `pte_t` in `hardware.c`.
 It has the same mem layout as a hardware pagetable entry
   - if not enough space for bookkeeping, we can use a shadow page table.
 - process ID
-- PID of children
+- PID of children (array of integers)
+- number of children
 - a `UserContext` struct, provided by `hardware.h`
 - a `KernelContext` struct, provided by `hardware.h`
-- location of user heap, user text segment, user data segment (as *virtual address* *pointers* I guess?)
+- location of user heap, user text segment, user data segment , user stack(as *virtual address* *indices* into the region's page table, so region 1)
-- location of kernel heap, kernel text segment, kernel data segment (also as *virtual address pointers*?)
+- location of kernel heap, kernel text segment, kernel data segment, kernel stack (as *virtual address indices* into the region's page table, so region 0)
-- address space allocated to this process
+- address space allocated to this process (base + displacement, i.e. the first address and the size of the address space)
+  - note: the address space var here may not be needed, but we'll keep for now.

 **Queues**